 AI can read a row of numbers, but deep learning programs can take millions of examples and learn that the handwritten zero that looks like a six is a zero.
 Deep learning is what we call the machine figuring on its own how to solve a presented problem.

-E-Commerce and Deep Learning
+Deep Learning in Ecommerce

 E-commerce has been around since the early days of the Internet, with the first online shopping system debuting in 1981.
 By 1999, global e-commerce reached $150 billion in sales, and of course, it’s continued to rise thanks to more secure credit transactions and mobile devices.
 E-commerce is expected to account for 17 percent of all retail sales by 2022.